Federal Criminal Defense Attorney in San Antonio

 Sentencing Memo and Character Letters

 We all know that humans are not perfect, and this is the opportunity for friends and family to get together and show their support.
-Our office has been successful with presenting sentencing memos because we get another opportunity to show the true story you want told and explain why we should receive a variance or departure in your case.
+Our office has been successful with presenting sentencing memos because we get another opportunity to show the true story you want to be told and explain why a variance or departure in your sentencing should be considered.

 Strategies for Fighting a Motion to Revoke Probation